kumina/openvpn_exporter/README.md

 flag.
 Paths need to be comma separated.
 Metrics for all status files are exported over TCP port 9176.

-The exporter also supports the OpenVPN "Access Server" via `sacli VPNStatus` the "Access Server Client API" command.
+The exporter also supports the OpenVPN "Access Server" via `sacli VPNStatus`, the "Access Server Client API" command.
 Use the `-openvpn.status_type api` command line flag to enable this mode and get the status from all of the OpenVPN processes running on the Access Server.
 In "api" mode the